-In addition to making strides in reducing the size of these portable generators, Goal Zero has also improved the way they work with our devices.
-The new patent-pending AC inverter found on the Yeti Lithium models is now capable of putting out more than 1500 watts of pure sine wave power, which translates to better compatibility with a wider variety of devices.
+In addition to making strides in reducing the size of these portable generators, Goal Zero has also improved the way they work with other devices.
+The new AC inverter found on the Yeti Lithium models is now capable of putting out more than 1,500 watts of pure sine wave power, which translates to better compatibility with a wider variety of devices.
 In addition to charging smartphones, tablets, and laptops, these new batteries are also capable of running a portable refrigerator, space heaters, power tools, and other high-capacity devices, all without creating excess noise or fumes, as a traditional gas-powered generator would.

-This being a Goal Zero product, the new Yeti Lithium line can be recharged using a solar panel, or it can be plugged into a wall outlet at home or 12 volt port in your car.
+This being a Goal Zero product, the new Yeti Lithium line can be recharged using a solar panel, or it can be plugged into a wall outlet at home or 12-volt port in your car.
 The next-generation generators also feature pass-through charging, which allows users to power up their mobile devices while continuing to charge the battery pack at the same time.

 A new smart screen integrated onto the front of the Yeti Lithium provides constant monitoring of power consumption, showing how much is being drained by the gadgets that are plugged into it at any given time.
 That same screen also displays the time remaining until it’s full or empty, as well as an easy-to-read battery indicator for the current charge level.
 In other words, it helps take all of the guesswork out of knowing just how much power you still have at your disposal.